RLXi/saranen-211210-exercises/README.md

 # saranen-211210-exercises

 Compilation of exercises, up to exercise 15.
+However, some digging into to the code is required because where on exercise begins and ends is not marked at all.
+I trust people accessing this repo know what to look for.

+---

 Database used in the exercises runs in Docker, build with command